apple/swift-openapi-generator/Sources/swift-openapi-generator/Documentation.docc/Articles/Frequently-asked-questions.md

 By default, you must explicitly enable build plugins before they are allowed to run.

-Before a plugin is enabled, you might encounter a build error with the message _"OpenAPIGenerator" is disabled_.
+Before a plugin is enabled, you will encounter a build error with the message `"OpenAPIGenerator" is disabled`.

 In Xcode, enable the plugin by clicking the "Enable Plugin" button next to the build error and confirm the dialog by clicking "Trust & Enable".